curtisshyu/PatternAnalysis-2025/recognition/README.md

    - Spatial Augmentation (random flipping and transformations) are applied to increase robustness to orientaiton and variability in MRI scans

 2. **Training:**
-   - Uses a spatially weighted BCE + Dice loss to address foreground–background imbalance in prostate segmentation.
+   - The loss uses a Binary Cross Entroy and Dice loss to ensure stable pixel gradients, and optimise overlaps between predicted and ground truth
    - The Weighted BCE term incorporates per-pixel weighting derived from distance transforms, giving higher importance to prostate boundaries and reducing background dominance.
    - The Dice component enforces region-level overlap accuracy.
    - Optimizer: **Adam** with learning rate `1e-3`
-   - Batch size: 8, 25 epochs
+   - Batch size: 8, 50 epochs
+   - BCE_Weight = 0.5
    - Validation Dice used to save the best-performing model.
    - Training Curves plotted to examine behviour
    - Polynomial learning-rate decay (power = 0.9) for smooth, monotonic LR reduction—improving stability and preventing stagnation.